-The Fellow will be expected to be in residence in New Haven, to participate in the activities of the Yale Baltic Studies Program, and to make at least one public presentation on campus during the period of the fellowship.
+The Fellow will be expected to be in residence in New Haven, to participate in the activities of the Yale Baltic Studies Program, and to make at least one public presentation at Yale during the period of the fellowship.
 Compensation is competitive, and includes benefits and health coverage.

-Applicants should have completed their PhD before August 2019 and at the time of application must be working in, or affiliated with, a university or research institution in Estonia or Latvia.
-Only citizens of Estonia and Latvia may apply.
+Applicants should have completed their Ph.D. or be set to complete it before August 2023, and at the time of application must be working in, or affiliated with, a university or research institute in Latvia or Estonia.
+Preference will be given to scholars from these two countries.

 - Cover letter, including proposed duration of the fellowship (between four and nine months), indicating clearly what months of the year and the rationale for the proposed period.